zephyrproject-rtos/zephyr/samples/net/eth_native_posix/README.rst

    :goals: build
    :compact:

-Normally one needs extra priviliges to create and configure the TAP device in the host system.
+Normally one needs extra privileges to create and configure the TAP device in the host system.
 Use sudo to execute the Zephyr process with admin privileges, like this: